Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 1. Generate a random integer <code>r</code> in the range [0, N)
 2. To get the <code>i</code>'th sample in a shuffled sequence, get the <code>(i^r)</code>'th sample from the original sequence, where <code>^</code> is the bit-wise xor operator.

-This property could be useful for a renderer, because you can compute a hash from the pixel coordinates and ray-bounce, and use that to index into your table, which may help to decorrelate precomputed sample tables.
+This property may be useful to a renderer, because you can compute a hash from the pixel coordinates and ray-bounce, and use that to index into your table, which may help to decorrelate precomputed sample tables.
 However if you shuffle a sequence with progressive blue-noise characteristics, you'll likely lose the progressive blue noise characteristics.

 According to Christensen et al., in Renderman they store hundreds of 4096-sample tables and index into them.